tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ##### Hellforged

 Each battle while staggered, when you first take damage that has a type (acid, cold, fire, etc.), you deal +1d6 damage of that type with weapon attacks for the rest of the battle (champion: +2d6; epic: +3d6).

-Curse: When you roll a natural 1 (on any d20 roll), you take double the weapon’s extra damage.
+_Curse:_ When you roll a natural 1 (on any d20 roll), you take double the weapon’s extra damage.

 **Quirk:** The grass is always greener.

 ---

+##### Phase

+Bow

+_Recharge 11+:_ You can target an enemy you can’t see but that you know is in the battle, without taking any penalties.

+_Curse:_ If you roll a natural 1 or 2 when attacking with this bow, the attack automatically hits one of your allies (including you) closest to the target.

+**Quirk:** Covets worthless trinkets.

+---

 ##### Soul-drinking

 _Recharge 11+:_ The first time each battle you hit with an attack using this weapon, you gain 1d10 + 2 temporary hit points (champion: 2d10 + 2; epic: 4d10 + 2).

-Curse: The first time each battle each of your allies heals using a recovery, that ally heals 8 fewer hit points (champion: 13 hp; epic: 24 hp).
+_Curse:_ The first time each battle each of your allies heals using a recovery, that ally heals 8 fewer hit points (champion: 13 hp; epic: 24 hp).

 **Quirk:** Very pale complexion.